Danieldacruz7/Booking-Site-Web-App/README.md

 ## Table of Contents

-1. Project Motivation
+1. Project Description
 2. Installations
 3. File Descriptions
 4. How to Interact with the Project

-## Project Motivation:
+## Project Description:

 Fyyur is a web application that artists and venues can let the world know all the events they are taking part in.
 It is a convienant way for fans to see where their favorite artist will be performing.
+The users of the application can add new venues, artists and shows for everyone to see.

-The web application uses ORM for the backend and all changes made to the database are tracked using migrations.
+The web application uses Object-Relational Mapping (ORM) for the backend, and all changes made to the database are tracked using migrations.
 The frontend incorporates HTML and CSS templates for the user interface.

 ## Installations: